 Before you start using File History to back up your files, you need to first select where your backups are saved.
 You can select an externally connected drive, such as a USB drive, or you can save to a drive on a network.
 There are other choices, but these two provide the best options to help protect your files against a crash or other PC problems.
 For more information about using File History, see Restoring files or folders using File History.

 File History only backs up copies of files that are in the Documents, Music, Pictures, Videos and Desktop folders and the OneDrive files available offline on your PC.
 If you have files or folders elsewhere that you want backed up, you can add them to one of these folders.

 If you're going to use a new external drive, connect it to your PC.
-If you see a notification asking if you want to configure the drive for File History, tap or click it, and then turn on File History on the screen the appears.
+If you see a notification asking if you want to configure the drive for File History, tap or click it, then turn on File History on the screen that appears.

 Otherwise, follow these steps to choose either a network drive or an external drive that’s already connected to your PC.

-Enter File History settings in the search box, and then tap or click File History settings.
+Enter File History settings in the search box, then tap or click File History settings.

 Tap or click Select a drive, and choose the network or external drive you want to use.

 Turn on File History.